juniormesquitadandao/dev-on-rails/README.md

-# dev-on-rails
+# ubuntu-on-rails
-Dockerfile and docker-compose to development on rails
+Dockerfile and docker-compose to build ubuntu image to development with rails